I am a Senior Lecturer in Psychology, with a background spanning psychology, animal behaviour and biological sciences.

 I'm interested in the developmental and evolutionary origins of cognitive abilities, particularly those implicated in problem-solving.
 My research spans the fields of developmental, comparative, and cognitive psychology.
 I use behavioural experiments that involve individuals interacting with physical puzzles as well as computer-based tasks and eye-tracking.
 I have investigated a range of cognitive abilities in diverse groups, including planning in orangutans, intuitive statistics in capuchin monkeys, grasp of gravity in dogs, and experience of time in children.

-Mental simulation in problem-solving: To what extent do children use mental simulation as a problem-solving strategy, particularly when having to choose between alternative options?
+Mental simulation in problem-solving: To what extent do children use mental simulation as a problem-solving strategy?
+How does the capacity to mentally simulate alternatives change across development?
 Are individual differences in executive functions predictive of children's tendency to simulate?
-(Funded by a British Academy/Leverhulme Trust Small Research Grant, 2021-2024, and Experimental Psychology Society Small Grant 2025-2026).
+(Funded by a British Academy/Leverhulme Trust Small Research Grant, 2021-2024, and an Experimental Psychology Society Small Grant 2025-2027).

 Social and causal reasoning: What cognitive mechanisms underpin the development of children's tendency to faithfully copy even unnecessary actions (overimitation)?
 Why do social cues increase overimitation?
 Do young children grasp that sequences of actions can be causal?